Jeremy Bonderman: Seattle Mariners

 On December 21, 2012, Bonderman signed a minor league contract with the Seattle Mariners.
 The deal included an invitation to spring training.
-He made his first start for the major league club on June 2, and took the loss in a 10–0 win by the Twins.
+He made his first start for the major league club on June 2, and took the loss in a 10–0 win by the Minnesota Twins.
 On June 7, in his second start, he pitched three-hit ball for six innings to beat the New York Yankees and earn his first win since 2010.
 He was designated for assignment on July 8, 2013, following consecutive poor starts.
+He elected free agency on July 11.

-Return to Detroit
+Detroit Tigers (second stint)

 On July 14, 2013, Bonderman was signed to a minor league deal bringing him back to Detroit, playing for the Triple-A Toledo Mud Hens.
-On August 5, 2013, Bonderman was recalled from the Mud Hens, to join the Tigers bullpen.
+On August 5, Bonderman was recalled from the Mud Hens, to join the Tigers bullpen.
 In his first appearance back with Detroit, Bonderman pitched three innings of scoreless relief in the Tigers 6–5 victory over the Cleveland Indians, to earn his first career victory in relief.
+He became a free agent following the season.